Grand Louvre, the World’s largest art museum, attracts more than 10 million visitors annually.

 This is not true.

-In fact, very few Louvre galleries have natural lighting during day time.
+Very few Louvre galleries have natural lighting during the daytime.

 5. Pack more in a Parisian day

 Visiting the Grand Louvre at night leaves you with your whole day for other Parisian activities.

 You can either have a hectic afternoon, get to your hotel, rest for a while, and then land up at the Louvre.